Hepatitis C - including symptoms, treatment and prevention

 - in occupational settings through needle stick injuries and accidental exposures to infected blood or blood products

-- through transfusion of infected blood or blood products in Australia before 1990.
+- through transfusion of infected blood or blood products in Australia before screening was introduced in 1990.

 Hepatitis C is much more common in prisons due to multiple risk factors.

-The risk of transmission is low in the following situations:
+The risk of transmission (spreading of the infection) is low in the following situations:

 - Sexual transmission – this has been documented but appears to be rare.
 However, blood contact during unprotected intercourse should be avoided, for example, during menstruation, when there is broken or inflamed skin, unprotected penetrative intercourse where bleeding is caused, or unprotected anal intercourse.
 Condoms provide an effective barrier in these situations.
-Sexual transmission is also more likely to occur when the person has a high viral load or also has human immunodeficiency virus (HIV) infection.
+Sexual transmission is also more likely to occur when the person has a high viral load (the amount of virus measured in the blood) or also has human immunodeficiency virus (HIV) infection.

 - Mother-to-baby transmission – the risk of transmission in pregnancy and childbirth is low unless the mother is also infected with HIV.
 Women with hepatitis C are encouraged to breastfeed, except when they have cracked nipples.